ZhouZiai/VScode_progrom/README.md

 # VScode_progrom
-This is my first git repository, which I use to replicate and learn YOLO7
+I use this progrom to save my codes